bangle-io/bangle-editor/core/api.md

 id: 'core'
 ---

-`@banglejs/core` is the :heart_eyes: of BangleJS.
-This is a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/) for most Bangle packages.
+`@banglejs/core` as the name suggests is the core of BangleJS and most packages expect it as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/).
 To install run:

 ```
 npm install @banglejs/core